gurmukhhare/shopify-backend-challenge/README.md

 ```

 ## API Testing examples
-Below I have attached some examples of API usage for my backend application.
-Using the same Req body data I have shown below will result in responses with appropriate error codes (I have designed my application to reject creating duplicate warehouses and adding duplicated invenotry items)
+Below I have attached some examples of API usage for my backend application using Postman.
+Using the same Req body data I have shown below will result in responses with appropriate error codes (I have designed my application to reject creating duplicate warehouses and adding duplicated inventory items)

 ### Ex: Create a new Warehouse (additional feature)
 POST `https://shopify-backend-2022.herokuapp.com/warehouses`